pivotal/docs-tap/scc/dockerfile-based-builds.hbs.md

   that cluster role.

 Each developer namespace needs a role binding that binds the role to an actor: `ServiceAccount`.
-For more information, see [Set up developer namespaces to use installed packages ](../install-online/set-up-namespaces.hbs.md).
+For more information, see [Set up developer namespaces to use your installed packages ](../install-online/set-up-namespaces.hbs.md).

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1